A Message from Joshua P. Metlay, MD

-Welcome letter from Katrina Armstrong, MD, MSCE, physician-in-chief of the Department of Medicine at Massachusetts General Hospital.
+Welcome letter from Joshua P. Metlay, MD, PhD, interim chief of the Department of Medicine at Massachusetts General Hospital.

 The Department of Medicine at Massachusetts General Hospital is a world leader in the delivery of multidisciplinary care, discovery of new knowledge and application of that knowledge to patient care, training of leaders in academic medicine and service to diverse communities.